|MEETING PLACE:||Stagecoach Inn – 201 Riverfront Drive, Salmon, ID 83467|

 Beverages / Alcohol

-We provide a limited supply of sodas per person per day, water, lemonade and a limited supply of beer and wine with dinner.
+We provide water, lemonade, a limited supply of sodas, and a limited supply of beer and wine with dinner.
 You are welcome to bring your own favorite beverages, alcoholic or non-alcoholic, in non-glass containers.
 If you choose to bring additional drinks or alcoholic beverages, please let us know in advance.
+For those planning to buy hard liquor in Idaho, State Liquor Store hours vary.
+For information on where you can buy liquor in Idaho, please visit: http://www.mixblendenjoy.com/ .
+Selection is likely to be limited.
 For your safety and the safety of others, alcoholic beverages are limited to camp.

 OARS is committed to providing a safe and healthy environment for our guests and for our staff.
 We ask that smoking of any kind be done away and downwind from other trip participants.